 And take a look at these pictures:

-Having seen The Granary up close, it honestly is full of character and has all the ingredients to make any bride’s big day a very special one.
+Having seen The Granary up close, I know it is full of character and has all the ingredients to make any bride’s big day exceptional

 If you fancy the idea of a relaxed country wedding, you can find more details on The Granary web page.

-As you know, our health hasn’t been great this year.
-When we travel, we’ve been forced to build in a lot more relaxation time and Elms Farm was the perfect place to do it.
+Our health hasn’t been excellent this year, and we’ve been forced to build in more relaxation time when we travel, and Elms Farm Accessible Cottages was the perfect place to do it.

-We stayed in Elm Cottage which has access to a rear garden and small field which is possibly a paddock in farm speak.
+We stayed in Elm Cottage, which has access to a rear garden, a small field, and possibly a paddock in farm speak.

 The garden is perfect for chilling with a glass of wine, listening to the morning chorus or doing a bit of stargazing.
-But, there’s an unexpected bonus which takes relaxation to a whole new level.
+But there’s an unexpected bonus that takes relaxation to a new level.

-When I tell you what it is, you’ll probably think I’ve lost the plot.
-In fact, what I’m about to tell you won’t make any sense until you see it for yourself.
+You’ll probably think I’ve lost the plot when I tell you what it is.
+What I’m about to say won’t make sense until you see it yourself.

 Is the suspense killing you?

-Okay, the single most relaxing thing I have ever seen is an automatic lawnmower.
-I even named him “the little fella”, he’s absolutely mesmerising.
+Okay, an automatic lawnmower is the most relaxing thing I have ever seen.
+I even named him “the little fella”, and he’s mesmerising.

-The little fella silently bimbles the manicured field with no obvious pattern.
-He just get’s on with it without a care in the world.
+The little fellow silently bimbles the manicured field with no apparent pattern, and he gets on with it without a care in the world.
 Day and night, hour after hour, he twists and turns without a break and for seemingly no reward.

 It sounds odd admitting it, but you do get attached to him.
 You find yourself willing him on and hoping he doesn’t get stuck in a bush or run out of steam.
-He doesn’t, he just keeps going and for that, he has got to be an honorary bimbler.
+He doesn’t, keeps going, and has got to be an honorary bimbler.

-Anyway, thanks for indulging me, back to reality.
+Anyway, thanks for indulging me back into reality.

-Another benefit of staying at Elms Farm is the communal garden courtyard.
+The communal garden courtyard is another benefit of staying at Elms Farm Accessible Cottages.
 The cottages and The Granary are built around what I think was once a farmyard.

 And, just when you thought the outside space couldn’t get any better, it does.
-In fact, it doesn’t just get better, it takes outdoor facilities to a whole new level.
+It doesn’t just get better; it takes outdoor facilities to a new level.

-Carol has built a fantastic BBQ area complete with stone built Pizza oven and indoor and outdoor seating.
+Carol has built a fantastic BBQ area with a stone-built Pizza oven and indoor and outdoor seating.

 I mean, cmon, look at this:

 First things first, I’m a nightmare when it comes to self-catering.
-I always forget something or I’m too lazy to stop at the shop on the way.
+I always forget something or am too lazy to stop at the shop on the way.

-I’m guessing I’m not the only one because Carol has teamed up with Select Lincolnshire who sources mouth-watering produce from local suppliers.
+I’m guessing I’m not the only one because Carol has teamed up with Select Lincolnshire, which sources mouth-watering produce from local suppliers.

-If you book a week’s stay at Elms Farm you’ll receive a complimentary hamper, look at ours:
+You’ll receive a complimentary hamper if you book a week’s stay at Elms Farm Accessible Cottages.
+Look at ours:

-Anyway, enough about my lack of willpower and growing waistline, let’s take a look inside Elm cottage.
+Anyway, enough about my lack of willpower and growing waistline; let’s look inside Elm cottage.

 Living and Dining Area

-The red brick wall, wooden floors, wood burner fire, soft leather seating, riser chair and rustic furniture all gel together to deliver a true farmhouse feel.
+The red brick wall, wooden floors, wood burner fire, soft leather seating, riser chair and rustic furniture gel together to deliver an authentic farmhouse feel.

-Add in a flat screen T.V and free WiFi and yours truly was in his element, it was a shame we had to leave the cottage for days out.
+Add in a flat-screen TV and free WiFi; yours truly was in his element.
+It was a shame we had to leave the cottage for days out.

 The modern kitchen has every conceivable gadget and then some.
-When we’re on holiday, I’m not a massive fan of cooking, but if you are, you’ll find everything you need to knock up your favourite meal.
+When we’re on holiday, I’m not a massive fan of cooking, but if you are, you’ll find everything you need to make your favourite meal.

-The master bedroom is accessed directly from the living room, has a large double bed (very comfortable), quality bed linen and plenty of wardrobe and storage space.
+The main bedroom is accessed directly from the living room and has a large double bed (very comfortable), quality bed linen and plenty of wardrobe and storage space.

-Attached to the master bedroom is a good sized en-suite wet room with toilet and shower.
+Attached to the main bedroom is a good-sized en-suite wet room with a toilet and shower.
 As you can see, there are plenty of grab rails, fluffy towels and complimentary toiletries.

-The second bedroom is a twin and is accessible from a corridor off the living area.
-Again, the beds have quality bed linen and there is plenty of storage space.
+The second bedroom is a twin accessible from a corridor off the living area.
+Again, the beds have quality bed linen and plenty of storage space.

 Access to Rear Garden

-The rear garden and paddock are accessible from the main living area through a single door.
+The rear garden and paddock are accessible through a single door from the main living area.

 Other Cottages at Elms Farm

-In between guests, I had a sneak peek at some of the other cottages at Elms Farm.
-I’m not going into detail here so take a look at these pictures for a flavour.
+I had a sneak peek at some of the other cottages at Elms Farm Accessible Cottages in between guests.
+I’m not going into detail here, so take a look at these pictures for a flavour.